DirtyHairy/arduino-esp32/README-fastboot.md

-Those changes were suggested by the Reddit user LinkeSeitentasche in his excellent [guide](https://www.reddit.com/r/esp32/comments/fnj51a/a_guide_to_improving_esp32_boot_speed/) on reducing ESP32 bootup speed.
+Those changes were suggested by the Reddit user LinkeSeitentasche in his excellent [guide](https://www.reddit.com/r/esp32/comments/fnj51a/a_guide_to_improving_esp32_boot_speed/) on improving ESP32 bootup speed.